SimplifyNet/Simplify.Web/README.md

 Simplify.Web is an open-source, lightweight and fast server-side .NET web-framework based on MVC and OWIN patterns for building HTTP based web-applications, RESTful APIs etc.

-It can be used as:
+Framework can be used as:

 - An API backend framework
 - As a mix of API backend + some SPA front end like Angular
 - As an old way backend generated web-site

-It can be hosted:
+Can be hosted:

 - The same way as an ApsNetCore MVC application (On IIS, or as a console application)
 - Inside a windows service

 ## Main features

-- Comes as Microsoft.AspNetCore OWIN middleware
+- Comes as Microsoft.AspNetCore middleware
 - Can be used as an API backend only with front-end frameworks
 - Based on MVC and MVVM patterns
 - Lightweight & Fast